niemandssh/stash-reforged/README.md

 - [x] **Trimmed segments** - allows you to skip start and end of the video with intro and advertise (without trim original video)
 - [x] **Scenes recommendations** (by weights of tags, performers, studio and groups) - shows you suggested content to watch!
+- [x] Setting for show/hide percent of similarity in suggested scenes
 - [x] **Pose tags block** - shows more informative tags to select (for tags with pose flag)
 - [x] **"Random" button, "Random best" button** - shows random scene by rating
 - [x] **Converter broken formats to mp4 and HLS to mp4** - for real converting original video to valid format (like transcode but replaces original video)